pcwinters/angular-appsdk/README.md

 ==============

 Angular bindings and directives for the Rally App SDK and ExtJS.
 The goal of this project is to support smooth and seamless interoperability of AngularJS and the ExtJS based App SDK.
+While it might be useful as a general angular/ext adapter, the primary purpose is to support the patterns and style of usage observed within Rally app development.

 Attributes and Configs
 -------